KillStr3aK/csgo-caseopening-system/README.md

 * VIP Support ( Core included ) - Currently only tVip is supported
 * Admin commands ( Core included ) - Commands will be listed below
 * Endgame drops ( Core included ) - A random player will be picked for the case drop
-* Map end crate pickup ( Core included ) - The first one can pickup a case in the end of the maps (image below)
+* Map end case pickup ( Core included ) - The first one can pickup a case in the end of the maps (image below)
 * Ban system ( Core included ) - Admins can ban players from using the system.
 * Easter event ( Core included ) - Players can collect red eggs, then they can exchange it for a golden egg or sell it